Tonyvitamin/AI_hw_2018/README.md

 # AI_hw_2018
 ## AI homework

-This repository contains 2018 NCTU AI introduction homework
+This repository contains 2018 NCTU Introduction to AI homework

 ## AI homework 1  -> search
-The goal this homework is to test three search methods. =>  **" BFS, IDS, A* search"**
+The goal of this homework is to implement three search methods. =>  **" BFS, IDS, A* search"**

-BFS IDS are finished

-A* search => heuristic function is set while g_function which means real cost is not yet set
+## AI homework 2 -> learning
+The goal of this homework is to build a learning model based on CART and Random Forest

+In this home work, I revised the code the implement to train and test iris.txt